April 16, 2026

 • Multi-language support for international teams

-• Real-time leaderboards create high energy and competition
+• Real-time leaderboard sustains energy and competition

-• Rigid "question-answer" format limits organic social chat
+• Rigid format limits organic social interaction

 7. Codenames Online: Best for Strategic Team Games

-Codenames is a word-association strategy game where two teams compete to identify words on a grid using one-word clues from their spymaster.
+is a word-association strategy game where two teams compete to identify words on a grid using one-word clues from their spymaster.
 It requires communication, lateral thinking, and genuine trust in how teammates think.

 What sets it apart from most virtual team building games is that it's collaborative in a way most games on this list aren't.
 You're reading your teammates, understanding their reasoning, and making collective decisions under pressure, a dynamic that has real carry-over value in actual work situations.